 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: From Mon 1 June scaffolding and external decoration works will be located in the house courtyard for approximately 3 weeks.
+Notice: Please note that there are extensive road works taking place on Imberhorne Lane, East Grinstead causing long delays.
+We advise seeking an alternative route through East Grinstead.
+From Mon 1 June scaffolding and external decoration works will be located in the house courtyard for approximately 3 weeks.
 We apologise for any inconvenience caused during these essential works.House remains open but alternative entry points may be operation.

 Arts and Crafts family home with Morris & Co. interiors, set in a beautiful hillside garden